Covid 19 coronavirus: Two new cases at Americold factory; wait on results of 14 others continues

 Five direct cases are workers, while seven others are family of infected plant staff.

-However Americold managing director Richard Winnall today the Herald today they were still waiting for the results for 14 other employees - 13 of whom who work at their Mt Wellington site where a man had tested positive.
+However, Americold managing director Richard Winnall today the Herald today they were still waiting for the results for 14 other employees - 13 of whom who work at their Mt Wellington site where a man had tested positive.

 Winnall said that staffer, at the centre of the outbreak along with three other family members, worked night shifts which may have helped limit the spread of the virus.